 3. Enhanced Problem-Solving

-Studies show that self-affirmation improves problem-solving performance under stress.
-By reinforcing our sense of self-worth, affirmations create a psychological buffer against challenges.
+Creswell et al. (2013) found that participants who practiced self-affirmation before a stressful task showed lower cortisol responses and performed better on problem-solving under pressure compared to controls.
+By reinforcing your sense of self-worth, affirmations may create a psychological buffer against challenges.

 Crafting Effective Affirmations